Revised May 23, 2018

 - Information about integrated Third-Party Services.
 We may collect information about your use of third-party services for reporting to these partners and calculating the fees that we owe them.
 For example, we collect (i) the number of trailers and extras viewed to IVA, and (ii) information about premium metadata consumed to Gracenote.
-We may also collect information about third party services and your use of those services in order to serve video content and advertisements.
+We may also collect information about third party services and your use of those services in order to serve video content and advertisements via features that rely on third party providers.
 This information can include the metadata needed to serve advertising.

 - Information on our Services.
 We may store information about your configuration or use of our Services when you create a Plex Media Server on a local device or in the cloud, connect to a Plex Media Server that you or another person has configured, or download or connect to a Plex app, or interact with or use other Plex software or Service.
 This information may include an IP address and port number(s), the name of a Plex Media Server, and information used to secure access to our Services.